Puppy schedule help

 If you work full time, the hard part of a puppy schedule is usually not mornings or evenings.
 It is the middle of the weekday.

 That is where meals, naps, potty timing, crate or pen time, and your longest away stretch start to collide.
-This page is here to help you think that through clearly.
+This page is about whether your weekday actually fits right now.

-A workable puppy schedule for a working owner is not trying to create a perfect day.
-It is trying to keep potty timing realistic, protect enough daytime sleep, and make the longest weekday away stretch honest.
+A workable puppy schedule keeps potty timing realistic, protects enough daytime sleep, and stays honest about the longest weekday away stretch.

 The longest weekday away stretch usually decides whether the whole schedule works.